 And wouldn’t you know it, the lessons and discipline I gained there came in handy at work, where I started to apply pragmatic problem solving on the job.
 Raises and opportunities to move up the ladder soon followed.
 Notice I said “opportunities” right there.
 I’m still angling hard on that elusive promotion…

 Bottom-line: Paying off debt is a straightforward exercise that requires persistence.
 Stick with it.
 No hole is too deep to climb out of.
 Patience and consistency will get you to the finish line when it comes to paying off large sums of debt.
 Others have done it under very difficult circumstances.
 Learn from their example.

 Sometimes home ownership does not suck.
 That one time back in 2001, when I got laid off for being a punk of an employee?
-After band camp?
 Thank goodness I was able to take out a home equity line of credit for $30,000.
-Were it not for that, I’m not sure how I would’ve paid for groceries, much less the mortgage during a year of nothing but grad school classes.
+Were it not for that, I’m not sure how I would’ve paid for groceries, much less the mortgage (during a year of nothing but grad school tuition bills).

-What I soon learned, not long after landing my next job, was that I could use a home equity line to pay down other, higher interest debts.
+What I soon learned after landing my next job, was that I could use a home equity line to pay down other, higher interest debts.
 A lot of people assume you can only use a “HELOC” for home improvements.
-Honestly, the bank doesn’t care what you use it for, because they have your ass in a sling already, where the primary mortgage is concerned.
+Honestly, the bank doesn’t care what you use it for, because they have your bee-hind in a sling already with that anchor of a primary mortgage.
 “Go ahead, good sir, take a cruise with that HELOC.
 Just be sure to make your monthly interest-only payments!”

 At any rate, I started to consolidate some of my stupid credit card debts and higher interest student loans on that HELOC.
 The interest rate was much lower.
 And double-bonus, the interest on HELOCs is tax-deductible.
 (At least it used to be.
 I think the new tax law of 2018 scrapped this deduction?)